Marika-0/hxtf/README.md

 Installation
 ------------

-##### Haxelib

 To install HxTF as a Haxelib package, run:

 ```
 haxelib install hxtf
 ```

-##### Manual Installation

-To install and use HxTF manually:

-1. Edit `project/build.hxml` as required.
-1. Set the working directory to `project/` and run `haxe build.hxml`.
-1. Store the build somewhere persistent and link to it in some way (ie an alias).
-1. Store the `src` directory somewhere persistent and add it as a class path flag when compiling with Haxe.

 Abstract
 --------

 HxTF (**H**a**x**e **T**esting **F**ramework) describes two components:

-- The `hxtf` command line tool (HxTF CLI); and
+- The `hxtf` command line tool; and
-- The library files used to write Test Setups (HxTF API).
+- The library files used to write Test Setups.

 And is based around the following terms: